 Articulations and exit awards

 6.(1) This course has the following exit award:

 - 53590 Master of Clinical Neuropsychology (96 points)

-(2) A student who withdraws from the Doctor of Philosophy and Master of Clinical Neuropsychology course before completing it, who has completed the coursework units (72 points) required for the Master's component of the combined course and a research dissertation equivalent to at least 24 points, within eight calendar years from the time of initial enrollment., may apply to the Faculty to be awarded the Master of Clinical Neuropsychology.
+(2) A student who withdraws from the Doctor of Philosophy and Master of Clinical Neuropsychology course before completing it, who has completed the coursework units (72 points) required for the Master's component of the combined course and a research dissertation equivalent to at least 24 points (PSYC5210 and PSYC5211), within eight calendar years from the time of initial enrollment, may apply to the School to be awarded the Master of Clinical Neuropsychology.

 (2) Units must be selected in accordance with the course structure, as set out in these rules.

 8. To make satisfactory progress a student must pass units to a point value greater than half the total value of units in which they remain enrolled after the final date for withdrawal without academic penalty.

 9. A student who has not achieved a result of Ungraded Pass (UP) for the Communication and Research Skills module (the CARS module) when their progress status is assessed will not have made satisfactory progress even if they have met the other requirements for satisfactory progress in Rule 8.

 10.(1) A student who makes satisfactory progress in terms of Rule 8 is assigned the status of 'Good Standing'.

 (2) Unless the relevant board determines otherwise because of exceptional circumstances